janhenkgerritsen/codeception-laravel5/readme.md

 ## Usage
 You can use this module as any other Codeception module, by adding 'Laravel5' to the enabled modules in your Codeception suite configurations.

+## Demo project
+A demo Laravel 5 project that uses this module can be found at <https://github.com/janhenkgerritsen/codeception-laravel5-sample>.